nanoporetech/onesie/README.md

 *  minion-shift     - read/write ASIC configuration
 *  minion-temp      - read and control temperatures
 *  dma-audit        - check the format of the acquired data
+*  otp-decode       - decode the OTP bits in the shift-register to human readable form

 ### minion-reg